-- Requests for Personal Care.SPPC services.
+- (a) Requests for Personal Care.
+SPPC services.
 A request for Personal Care is made to the local OKDHS office or ADvantage Administration (AA).
 The SPPC application process initiates when an online application is completed for SPPC services.
 A written financial application is not required for an individual applicant who has an active SoonerCare case.
-A financial application for Personal CareSPPC services is initiated when there is no active SoonerCare case.
-The Medicaid application is signed by the applicant, parent, spouse, guardian or someone else acting on the applicant's behalf.
-All financial eligibility conditions of financial eligibility must beare verified and documented in the case record.
-When current available information already available in the local office establishes eligibility, the information may be used by recording source and date of information.
-If the applicant also wishes to apply for a State Supplemental Payment, either the applicant or his/herhis or her guardian, or a person acting on the applicant's behalf, such as an authorized representative or power-of-attorney, must signsigns the application form. - (b) Date of application.
+A financial application for Personal Care SPPC services is initiated when there is no active SoonerCare case.
+The Medicaid application is signed by the applicant, parent, spouse, guardian or someone-else acting on the applicant's behalf.
+All financial eligibility conditions of financial eligibility must be are verified and documented in the case record.
+When current available information already available in the local office-establishes eligibility, the information may be used by recording source and date of information.
+If the applicant also wishes to apply for a State Supplemental Payment, either the applicant or his/herhis or her guardian, or a person acting on the application form. - (b) Date of application.
 Application date.
-The application date is the date entered in the electronic system.
-An exception occurs when OKDHS has contracts with certain providers to take applications and obtain documentation.
-After the documentation is obtained, the contract provider forwards the application and documentation to the OKDHS county office or to Medicaid Services Unit-ADvantage Administration for SoonerCare eligibility determination.

-- (1) The date of applications is: - (A) the date the applicant or someone acting on his/her behalf signs the application in the county office; - (B) the date the application is stamped into the county office when the application is initiated outside the county office; or - (C) the date when the request for SoonerCare is made orally and the financial application form is signed later. - (2) An exception to paragraph (1) of this subsection would occur when OKDHS has contracts with certain providers to take applications and obtain documentation.
-After the documentation is obtained, the contract provider forwards the application and documentation to the OKDHS county office of the applicant's county of residence for SoonerCare eligibility determination.
+The application date is when the benefits request is received and entered into the electronic system by OKDHS.
+Exceptions can occur when OKDHS has contracts with certain providers who accept and obtain applications and appropriate documentation.
+Once the documentation, for the SooonerCare eligibility determination, has been obtained, the contracted provider will forward the application and all applicable documentation to either the OKDHS county office or the Medicaid Services Unit-ADvantage Administration. - (1) The date of applications is: - (A) the date the applicant or someone acting on his/her behalf signs the application in the county office; - (B) the date the application is stamped into the county office when the application is initiated outside the county office; or - (C) the date when the request for SoonerCare is made orally and the financial application form is signed later. - (2) An exception to paragraph (1) of this subsection would occur when OKDHS has contracts with certain providers to take applications and obtain documentation.
+After the documentation is obtained, the contract provider forwards the application and documentation to the OKDHS county of the applicant's county of residence for SoonerCare eligibility determination.
 The application date is the date the applicant signed the application form for the provider. - (c) Eligibility status.
-Financial and medical eligibility must beis established before services can be initiated.
+Financial and medical eligibility must be is established before services can be initiated.